DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Windows licensing activitation isn't monitored (9/4/2020)
   - Traffic to reserved IP o/t default VPC router (9/4/2020)

-# 4. AWS Global Accelerator:
+# 4. AWS Global Accelerator
 - AWS Global Accelerator accelerates connectivity to improve performance and availability for users.
 Global Accelerator sits on top of the AWS backbone and directs traffic to optimal endpoints worldwide.
-By default, Global Accelerator provides you two static IP addresses that you can make use of.
+By default, Global Accelerator provides you two static AnyCast IP addresses that you can use.
 Or two existing AWS IP from their pool's can be migrated into Global Accelerator.
 There is also a BYO-IP capability.
-These IPs must be "AnyCast IP's".
+This solution provides **deterministic failover**.
 - Global Accelerator helps reduce the number of hops to get to your AWS resources.
 Your users just need to make it to an edge location and once there, everything will remain internal to the AWS global network.
 Normally, it takes many networks to reach the application in full and paths to and from the application may vary.
 With each hop, there is risk involved either in security or in failure.
 There must be a AWB GA endpoint in each region (but not all regions appear to support AWS-GA...)

 ![Screen Shot 2020-06-21 at 5 50 02 PM](https://user-images.githubusercontent.com/13093517/85235996-aa0cbc00-b3e7-11ea-9e85-039f0ba6e770.png)